Dona Flor and Her Two Husbands: Production

 Director Bruno Barreto said that in the sex scenes José Wilker was really uncomfortable, while Sonia Braga was at ease.
 "Actually as soon as I said 'cut,' an A.D. would cover her with a robe, and she would say, 'No, no, no, if you don't mind I want to stay naked, so I get used to it.'
 So she was very casual about it, very relaxed about it," Barreto said.

 Reception

 The film was the most popular Brazilian film of all-time with 10.73 million admissions and was not surpassed until Elite Squad: The Enemy Within in 2010.
 It was the second most popular film in Brazil after Jaws, which had 13 million admissions.
 By 1998, it became the third most successful film, with only Jaws and Titanic, with 16 million admissions, ahead of it.

 In the United States, it was the highest-grossing Brazilian film with a gross of $3 million until the 1998 release of Central Station which grossed $6 million.

-Dora Flor and Her Two Husbands holds a 78% rating on Rotten Tomatoes based on nine reviews.
+Dona Flor and Her Two Husbands holds a 78% rating on Rotten Tomatoes based on nine reviews.